8 minute read

 As the documentation says, we need to apply the manifest for the CNO to configure the OVS to send the network flow records to one Network Flow collector.

-But what we can choose as options to collect our Network Flows?
+But what options can we choose to collect our Network Flows?

 After some research we found 3 options available:

-GoFlow and vFlow are both written in Go which I like and both appear to be highly scalable collectors.
-What they don’t have are built-in front ends so will require a bit more work to extract interesting data.
+GoFlow and vFlow are both written in Go, which I like, and both appear to be highly scalable collectors.
+What they don’t have are built-in front ends, so they will require a bit more work to extract interesting data.

 Using GoFlow to collect our Network Flow data

-We will use a Centos8 Stream as our Network Flow Collector node running our GoFlow.
+We will use a CentOS 8 Stream as our Network Flow Collector node running GoFlow.

-- Download the latest goflow rpm and installed in the centos8 vm:
+• Download the latest goflow rpm and install it in the CentOS 8 vm:

 # wget https://github.com/cloudflare/goflow/releases/download/v3.4.2/goflow-3.4.2-1.x86_64.rpm